cekit/cekit/docs/descriptor/help.rst

 The optional help sub-section defines a single key ``template``, which can be used to define a filename to use for generating image documentation at build time.
-By default, a template supplied within Cekit is used.
+By default, a template supplied within CEKit is used.

 At image build-time, the template is interpreted by the `Jinja2
 <http://jinja.pocoo.org/>`_ template engine.
 For a concrete example, see the
-`default help.jinja supplied in the Cekit source code
+`default help.jinja supplied in the CEKit source code
 <https://github.com/cekit/cekit/blob/develop/cekit/templates/help.jinja>`_.

 .. code:: yaml